-What is Hapé
+What is Hapé?

-This ancient practice of consuming powdered plant medicines through the nose dates back from the pre-Columbian days and was first observed among the indigenous tribes of Brazil.
-To these tribes, hapé is a sacred shamanic snuff medicine with extensive healing and other effects such as to induce visions, to increase energy, and to heighten the senses with the aromatic fragrance of the plants used in the blend.
+This ancient practice of consuming powdered plant medicines through the nose dated back to the pre-Columbian days and was first observed among the indigenous tribes of Brazil.
+To these tribes, hapé is a sacred shamanic snuff medicine with extensive healing and other powers.
+Other uses include inducing visions, increasing energy, and heightening the senses with the aromatic fragrance of the plants used in the blend.

-Hapé is made from different medicinal plants for different purposes.
-There are several tribes that traditionally used hapé who have different ways of preparing the herbal snuff and often produce their own specific kinds of Hapé blend.
+Several tribes traditionally use Hape, and they each produce their own specific Hapé blends.
 These tribes include but are not limited to the Katukina, Yawanawa, Kaxinawa, Nukini, Kuntanawa, Apurinã, Ashaninka, and Matses.

-Today, indigenous tribes in the Amazon basin continue to use hapé in all aspects of life, from formal rituals, to social gatherings, to simply tuning into Nature and welcoming the healing power of sacred plant medicines.
+Today, indigenous tribes in the Amazon basin continue to use hapé in all aspects of life, from formal rituals to social gatherings to simply tuning into nature and welcoming the healing power of sacred plant medicines.

-The ritual use of hapé was introduced to the West by traveling shamans through ayahuasca ceremonies, as well as by visitors who have spent time in the jungle with indigenous communities.
-This practice is making its way around the world.
+The ritual use of hapé was introduced to the West by traveling shamans through ayahuasca ceremonies and visitors who have spent time in the jungle with indigenous communities.
+Ritual hapé use is making its way around the world.